Six Unexpected Signs that Your Preschool or Kindergarten Child Might be Gifted

 How to Support Gifted Potential Through Play-Based Learning

-Once you’ve spotted signs of giftedness in your preschooler or kindergartener, the next step is creating an environment where their abilities can thrive.
-Play-based learning offers a perfect mix of challenge and fun, allowing gifted kids to dive into their interests while sharpening critical thinking skills.
-Education scholar Carol Tomlinson puts it best:
+Once you’ve spotted signs of giftedness in your preschooler or kindergartener, the next step is to create a space where they can grow.
+Play-based learning is a great way to mix challenge and fun, letting gifted kids explore their interests while sharpening critical thinking skills.
+Education expert Carol Tomlinson says it well:

 "Differentiation really means trying to make sure that teaching and learning work for the full range of students."
 [18]

-Here’s how you can use exploration, math, and social-emotional support to nurture your child’s unique talents.
+Here are some ways you can use exploration, math, and social-emotional support to help your child’s unique talents grow.

 Encourage Exploration and Open-Ended Activities

-Gifted kids shine when they’re free to follow their curiosity and dig deep into topics they love.
-Open-ended activities give them the space to think creatively without being boxed into a specific outcome.
-Instead of asking your child to color inside the lines, hand them a blank sheet of paper and some art supplies and let them create their own story through drawing.
+Gifted kids do best when they can follow their curiosity and explore topics they love.
+Open-ended activities let them think creatively without having to stick to one answer.
+For example, instead of asking your child to color inside the lines, give them a blank sheet of paper and art supplies so they can make up their own story through drawing.

 Self-directed projects are another great way to encourage independent learning and problem-solving.
 Set up stations with building blocks, science kits, or art materials to spark their creativity.
-For example, if your child is fascinated by animals, help them research different species or build a model habitat.
+For example, if your child loves animals, help them research different species or build a model habitat.
 These hands-on projects build research skills, foster curiosity, and keep them engaged with what excites them most.
 [18]

 Weave Math Into Daily Play

-Math doesn’t have to be limited to workbooks or lessons.
-It can be a fun and natural part of everyday routines.
-For instance, count food items together at mealtime, compare the height of block towers, or measure ingredients while cooking.
-Even something as simple as setting the table can turn into a lesson in counting and spatial awareness.
+Math isn’t just for workbooks or lessons.
+It can be a fun part of daily life.
+You can count food items at meals, compare how tall block towers are, or measure ingredients while cooking.
+Even setting the table can become a lesson in counting and understanding space.

-Active play is another great way to sneak in math.
-Count steps as your child climbs playground equipment, measure how high they can swing, or organize a scavenger hunt where they search for numbers.
+Active play is another way to sneak in math.
+Count steps as your child climbs, measure how high they swing, or set up a scavenger hunt for numbers.
 For a more structured approach, consider digital tools like Funexpected Math.

 How Funexpected Math Supports Gifted Learners